jakelongo/aesni-benchmarks/README.md

 - The assembly implementation is omitted when compiling on a Windows platform as I suspect it's not compatible with MASM.
-- There are plenty of improvements to be made but this framework has served it's and I didn't need it to be perfect.
+- There are plenty of improvements to be made but this framework has served it's purpose and is not intended to be perfect.